InRule/DevOpsServices/doc/Notifications.md

     <add key="OnApplyLabel" value="MySlack MyApprovalFlow"/>
     ````

-    This is minimal InRule CI/CD configuration file content to start using the framework with only Slack messaging.
+    This is minimal InRule DevOps configuration file content to start using the framework with only Slack messaging.
 ---
 2. **Email** - The same kind of messages sent to Slack can be sent to other channels, another one being Email.
 The formatting is different, to accommodate the differences between markdown for Slack and a text or HTML email body, but the content is the same.
 Also, emails can be sent for both normal or debug notification levels.

     ![Email Notification](../images/Sample2-EmailNotification.png)

     Specific configuration details are required for sending emails using SendGrid.
 TBD page with SendGrid configuration.
-Once the SendGrid account is configured, the items below must be set before the InRule CI/CD framework can send emails:
+Once the SendGrid account is configured, the items below must be set before the InRule DevOps framework can send emails:

     ````
     <add key="Email.SendGridApiKey" value="SG.xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"/>